Halloween aside, we live in spine-chilling times. Polarisation has gripped almost all aspects of culture and politics.

 It leaves marketers in a precarious position when it comes to purpose.
 Whereas in the past brands’ vocal stand on controversial issues have garnered praise, today they can face backlash.

+Nike.
 And it’s not just the brand reputation at stake.
 Senior marketers have lost jobs.
 Staff face physical and verbal attack.
 Earlier this year, target employees were confronted by angry shoppers and their LGBTQIA+ displays vandalised.
 It means managing the reservations of internal stakeholders is becoming a significant job for purpose professionals.

 But a retreat from purpose is not the answer.
 There is a gap between what marketers see and what consumers want.

 Revolt research shows 58% of US consumers state they “prefer it when brands advocate for issues that matter to me and to them”.
 One in two Republican respondents agree brands should stand for particular issues.
-Evidently, a brand doing good for the world can garner cross-partisan support.
+Evidently, a brand doing good for the world

 So with marketer’s stuck between a rock and hard place, what’s next?